meseretak/meseretak/README.md

 - 💡 **"Automation is not about replacing humans, but empowering them"**

 ### 🌟 What Drives Me
-- � Curiosityo to break things and make them better
+- 🔬 Curiosity to break things and make them better
 - 🚀 Passion for continuous learning and improvement
-- � Contsributing to Ethiopia's growing tech ecosystem
+- 🌍 Contributing to Ethiopia's growing tech ecosystem
 - 📚 Sharing knowledge with the testing community

 </td>
 <td width="50%">

-### � PWhen I'm Not Testing
+### 🎮 When I'm Not Testing
 - ☕ **Coffee Enthusiast** - Fueling late-night debugging sessions
 - 📚 **Tech Blogger** - Sharing testing insights and tutorials
 - 🌱 **Mentor** - Helping junior testers grow their skills